1969 French Open – Women's singles

 Margaret Court defeated Ann Jones in the final, 6–1, 4–6, 6–3 to win the women's singles tennis title at the 1969 French Open.
-It was her third French Open title, her second major title of the year, and her fifteenth major overall.
+It was her third French singles title and 15th major singles title overall.

 Nancy Richey was the defending champion, but lost in the semifinals to Court.

 Seeds

 The seeded players are listed below.
 Margaret Court is the champion; others show the round in which they were eliminated.